fbpx

 What is recovery like?

 Advancements in anaesthesia over recent years has meant more comfort for patients – less pain with minimal post operative sedation and nausea and a quick recovery to “feeling normal.”
-The anaesthetists in my team are highly skilled and experienced in modern techniques and devoted to keeping you comfortable.
+The anaesthetists in our team are highly skilled and experienced in modern techniques and devoted to keeping you comfortable.

 Naturally you may feel “woozy” as the anaesthetic wears off.
 You may feel some soreness, swelling or discomfort, but this is quite natural.
 You may also feel tired after surgery, but this and the soreness is normal and will last only a short while.